Elsayed-Atef-Amer/Array-Sorting/README.md

 **Project:**

-  Our project is array sorting using two techniques (Bubble sort , Quick sort).
+  Our project is array sorting using two techniques (Bubble sort , Selection sort).
     with UI which PROMPT the user

       1- first to enter the size of array.